acumos/documentation/docs/user-guides/portal-user-guide.rst

 How to Ingest ML Models in Design Studio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to ingest the onboarded ML Models into the Design Studio, the following steps must be performed:
+In order to ingest the on-boarded ML Models into the Design Studio, the following steps must be performed:

 #) The models must be on boarded via on boarding mechanism along with their Protobuf files or when the model were on boarded their Protobuf files should have auto generated.